England survive Melbourne mayhem to claim drought-breaking win

 But wicketkeeper Smith (three not out) and Brook (18 not out) held firm.

-Australia will wonder how it all got away from them, having reached 61 for two in the morning before it all went sour.
+Australia will wonder how it all got away from them, having reached 61 for two in the morning before things soured.

+"We'd love to win every game and keep every streak going but I think England played very well today," stand-in Australia captain Steve Smith said.

 Following a five-wicket haul in the first innings, England seamer Josh Tongue turned the game by having number three Marnus Labuschagne nick off to the slips where Root took a sharp catch just above the grass.